Heinrich Jasper: Government persecution

 Even before the Nazi party took power nationally at the beginning of 1933, Heinrich Jasper found himself on the receiving end of persecution from the new minister-president, the Nazi party member Dietrich Klagges, who was both his successor and his political opponent in the Braunschweig Legislature.
 During the early part of 1933 the Nazis took power and converted Germany into a one-party dictatorship.
 Political activity (except in support of the Nazi party) was becoming illegal.
 For Jasper personally, long recognised as the leader of the Braunschweig Social Democrats, and according to one source "one of the people most hated by the Nazis" locally, the backdrop was particularly dire.

-On 9 March 1933, the Nazi party's quasi-military wing (SS) took over the "House of the Friends of the People" ("Volksfreund-Haus") which was a substantial building, build for and owned by the SPD, in the city.
+On 9 March 1933, the Nazi party's quasi-military wing (SS) took over the "House of the Friends of the People" ("Volksfreund-Haus") which was a substantial building, built for and owned by the SPD, in the city.
 Among other things, the party used it for meetings and for printing their local newspaper, "Der Volksfreund".
 One employee was shot and several others were badly beaten up.
 Jasper immediately sent a telegramme to President Hindenburg in which he protested against these excesses.

 On 17 March 1933, the Braunschweig SPD party leadership met in the "Hotel Monopol" in order to discuss the situation and what to do next.
 On the way to the meeting Jasper was arrested and taken into "protective custody" on the orders of Klagges.
 He was taken to the AOK (Health insurance) building, which the Nazis had commandeered, and badly mishandled.
 He was then taken to the "House of the Friends of the People", now under Nazi control, and subjected to further mistreatment.